WRIA 8 Funding for Salmon Conservation

 - CWM Grant Program Overview

-*NEW* Salmon Recovery Project Innovation and Community Grants- Request for Proposals Now Open.
-Applications due October 6, 2023.
 Salmon recovery requires inclusive, collaborative, and innovative approaches to developing projects and advancing programmatic initiatives.
 The WRIA 8 Salmon Recovery Council encourages proposals that support innovative or conceptual projects that contribute to early stages of future capital project development and/or incorporate equity and environmental justice principles into salmon recovery work.
-These funds provide an exciting opportunity to advance key aspects of salmon recovery by initiating project planning and development in priority areas of the watershed and fostering community-building and collaboration to meet multiple objectives.
+These funds provide an exciting opportunity to advance key aspects of salmon recovery by initiating project planning and development in priority areas of the watershed and fostering community engagement and collaboration to meet multiple objectives.
+Applicants are strongly encouraged to contact Carrie Byron to discuss proposals prior to submitting an application.

 With these grants, the WRIA 8 Salmon Recovery Council seeks to fund projects that fall into two categories: